TeamBulbbot/docs/docs/clearance.md

 Before you begin configuring and changing this clearance values please note that the `@everyone` role has a clearance level of `0` by default.
 This allows anyone with the `@everyone` role or any other role that does not have any special permissions to use commands that by default have a clearance level of `0`.
 Anyone with a role that has the `ADMINISTRATOR` permission grated will **automatically** be assigned a clearance value of `75`.
 The Server Owner will be granted a clearance level of `100` by default and is the only one that can use all Bulbbot commands regardless of the command or role overrides.

 :::caution note
 Some commands are also affected by Discord's default permissions as well.
-This means that if a role has a clearance level of less than `50` but has the `BAN_MEMBERS` permission granted, users with that role will be able to access any commands that require said permission, i.e. `!ban`.
+This means that if a role has a clearance level of less than `50` but has the `BAN_MEMBERS` permission granted, users with that role will be able to access any commands that require said permission, i.e. `/ban`.
 :::

 You can read through our [command list](command-list) for more information about what clearance level each command has.